-The following academy is carrying a net deficit on its portion of the funds as follows:
+The following academies are carrying a net deficit on their portion of the funds as follows:

+Deficit

+£

-Deficit £ Finmere Primary School (42,880)
+Finmere Primary School (61,838)

+Farthinghoe Primary School (9,116)

 Finmere Primary School inherited a deficit from Oxfordshire County Council on conversion that the Academy Trust wasn't previously aware of.
-This has been exacerbated as the the school had historic costs that were incurred that created a deficit position in the year.
+This has been exacerbated as the the school had historic costs that were incurred and worsened the deficit position in the year.